ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the link to the group-membership resource was registered in the Resource Directory {{RFC9176}}, the Group Manager is responsible to refresh the registration, as defined in {{Section 3 of I-D.tiloca-core-oscore-discovery}}.

-Alternatively, the Administrator can update the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
+It is also possible that the Administrator updates the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to update.

 * The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.04 (Changed) response.